American Eskimo Dog

 Breed Standard and History

 The American Eskimo Dog was originally called the German Spitz—a breed descended from ancient Viking dogs with a history spanning centuries.
-In America, the breed name was changed to American Spitz, then to American Eskimo Dog after World War 1.
-This popular family companion and farm dog came to the US when families immigrated from Germany, but popularity surged when the breed began appearing in circuses.
+In America, the breed name was changed to American Spitz, and then to American Eskimo Dog after World War I. This popular family companion and farm dog came to the US when families immigrated from Germany, but popularity surged when the breed began appearing in circuses.
 One famous Eskie, Stout's Pal Pierre, traveled with Barnum & Bailey as a tightrope-walking dog in the 1920s and 1930s.

 Exported American Eskimo Dogs are often registered as German Spitz Gross or German Spitz Mittel—standard or miniature, depending on size—as American Eskimo Dog isn't recognized by many kennel clubs outside of America and Canada.